 NMHSs’ human resources development strategies and policies are fundamental to ensuring all staff meet the required levels of knowledge, skills and competency to carry out their tasks and to develop professionally.
 Failure to develop and implement such strategies are likely to result in many NMHSs being unable to fulfil their core mandate and functions.
 CD actions need to address specifically the rapidly changing requirements for the NMHS professionals in the times of the digital transformation, which necessitates to revisit the whole structure of education and training resources at national, regional, and global level, as well as to strengthen the links with academia in addressing new knowledge and competence requirements.
 The highly competitive market for qualified and capable people will require NMHSs to establish themselves as attractive workplaces offering opportunities for career development appealing to young talent.
 Furthermore, NMHSs’ human resources policies and practices should be aligned with the WMO Gender Equality Policy calling “to eliminate all forms of discrimination and to promote equality of opportunity between men and women, and foster balanced work/life arrangements for differing personal/family situations.
 This will include the use of balanced recruitment, selection and retention practices, the provision of equitable working conditions and the provision of equal opportunities for training at local, regional and international levels in a manner that aims to achieve equilibrium in gender representation”.

-Key result areas in developing human resources capacity: WCDS promotes CD actions that empower people in NMHSs and enhance management processes and culture, through dedicated and sustainable education and training programmes, both formal and informal, including: (a) training programmes on change management; (b) providing new training opportunities in new information technology areas like artificial intelligence/machine learning, cloud technology, utilization of APIs and smart applications, etc.; (c) enhancing compliance with WMO evolving competency requirements; (d) strengthening of the WMO Regional Training Centres and facilities, better utilization of their resources by Members, and improved coordination with other WMO regional centres; (e) enhanced partnerships with national and international educational institutions; (f) efficient training modalities based on modern technology; (g) promote attractive career development paths, recognition and rewards for achievements.
+Key result areas in developing human resources capacity: WCDF promotes CD actions that empower people in NMHSs and enhance management processes and culture, through dedicated and sustainable education and training programmes, both formal and informal, including: (a) training programmes on change management; (b) providing new training opportunities in new information technology areas like artificial intelligence/machine learning, cloud technology, utilization of APIs and smart applications, etc.; (c) enhancing compliance with WMO evolving competency requirements; (d) strengthening of the WMO Regional Training Centres and facilities, better utilization of their resources by Members, and improved coordination with other WMO regional centres; (e) enhanced partnerships with national and international educational institutions; (f) efficient training modalities based on modern technology; (g) promote attractive career development paths, recognition and rewards for achievements.

 3.2 Capacity development principles

-The WCDS strategic approach engages a set of principles to be applied in the design and implementation phase of any CD support action/intervention to ensure consistency and effectiveness among the CD stakeholders.
+The WCDF strategic approach engages a set of principles to be applied in the design and implementation phase of any CD support action/intervention to ensure consistency and effectiveness among the CD stakeholders.

  Principle 1: Integrated and holistic approach to capacity along the weather, climate, hydrological and related environmental knowledge and services value chain